-Our cash flows from operating activities is primarily influenced by increases or decreases in collections from buyers and related payments to sellers, as well as our investment in personnel and infrastructure to support the anticipated growth of our business.
-Cash flows from operating activities has been further affected by changes in our working capital, particularly changes in accounts receivable and accounts payable.
+Our cash flows from operating activities are primarily influenced by increases or decreases in collections from buyers and related payments to sellers, as well as our investment in personnel and infrastructure to support the anticipated growth of our business.
+Cash flows from operating activities have been further affected by changes in our working capital, particularly changes in accounts receivable and accounts payable.
 The timing of cash receipts from buyers and payments to sellers can significantly impact our cash flows from operating activities for any period presented.
 We typically collect from buyers in advance of payments to sellers; our collection and payment cycle can vary from period to period depending upon various circumstances, and we typically experience our highest level of cash flows used in operating activities during the first quarter of a given year due to the seasonality in our business, mainly due to cash flows associated with the activity related to the fourth quarter of the previous year.
 In addition, we expect seasonality to impact cash flows from operating activities on a sequential quarter basis.

-For the six months ended June 30, 2014, cash provided by operating activities of \$0.5 million resulted from our net loss of \$15.5 million, offset by non-cash expenses of \$15.7 million and net changes in our working capital of \$0.3 million.
-The net change in operating working capital was primarily related to a decrease in accounts receivable of approximately \$3.8 million partially offset by a decrease in accounts payable and accrued expenses of approximately \$1.6 million, primarily due to the timing of cash receipts from buyers and the timing of payments to sellers.
+For the nine months ended September 30, 2014, cash provided by operating activities of \$5.3 million resulted from our net loss of \$20.1 million, offset by non-cash expenses of \$24.4 million and net changes in our working capital of \$1.0 million.
+The net change in operating working capital was primarily related to an increase in accounts payable and accrued expenses of approximately \$9.1 million, partially offset by an increase in accounts receivable of approximately \$5.3 million, and an increase in prepaid expenses and other current assets of approximately \$1.9 million.
+The increase in prepaid expenses activity associated with the timing of payments to vendors.
+The changes in accounts payable, accrued expenses, and accounts receivable was primarily due to the timing of cash receipts from buyers and the timing of payments to sellers.

-For the six months ended June 30, 2013, cash provided by operating activities of \$10.2 million resulted from our net loss of \$4.3 million offset by non-cash expenses of \$8.6 million and net changes in our working capital of \$5.9 million.
-The net change in working capital was primarily related to an increase in accounts payable and accrued expenses of approximately \$2.4 million, an increase in other liabilities of approximately \$1.8 million and a decrease in accounts receivable of approximately \$2.1 million.
-The changes in accounts payable and accrued expenses and accounts receivable was primarily due to the timing of cash receipts from buyers and the timing of payments to sellers.
-The increase in other liabilities was primarily due to increases in deferred rent associated with new office facilities entered into during the six months ended June 30, 2013.
+For the nine months ended September 30, 2013, cash provided by operating activities of \$8.8 million resulted from our net loss of \$9.2 million offset by non-cash expenses of \$13.4 million and net changes in our working capital of \$4.6 million.
+The net change in working capital was primarily related to an increase in accounts payable and accrued expenses of approximately \$6.9 million, partially offset by an increase in accounts receivable of approximately \$2.5 million.
+The changes in accounts payable and accrued expenses and accrued expenses and accounts receivable was primarily due to the timing of cash receipts from buyers and the timing of payments to sellers.